ryanpq/flask-fga/Using-FGA-In-Python-Flask.md

 This guide presented a basic example of how OpenFGA can be used within a Python Flask application to manage authorization and access to resources.
 You can find a more detailed example application that implements a web application allowing users to share text files and folders and covers topics including parent child relatinoships and sharing resources with others [in this project](https://github.com/openfga/flask-demo).

-For more detailed information about using OpenFGA, check out the [OpenFGA documentation](https://openfga.dev/docs/getting-started) and explore how you can leverage fine-grained authorization in your applications.